starwolves/space/README.md

 *Space frontiers seeks to deliver an experience that offers very high amounts of supported players for decentralized gaming communities that provide their own selections of (both client- and server-side) content, mods, gamemodes, gameplay, moderation and plugins.
 Communities will be tasked to host a cloud of servers, rather than just a single server.
 This is to provide reliable authorative computational power for the partially persistent Galaxy they host.
 Each server within the cloud represents an active sub-sector of the Galaxy, usually with one spaceship.
 We intend to support galaxies with more than one thousand active players in real-time.*

-**The repository of the the sci-fi community game Space Frontiers, written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
-The prototype client is made with Godot.
-The new client is being built with Bevy.**

 **There are gameplay videos of Space Frontiers on [YouTube](https://youtu.be/Qa-Y_PxzeiI).**

+### Technology

+The repository contains both the server and client.
+Both are entirely written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
+Space Frontiers is designed from the ground up to support modern CPUs to efficiently take advantage of a any amount of available threads without increasing code complexity or data races.
+The old prototype client is made with Godot 3.

 ### Community